 Should I keep running my system when it’s making a noise?

-Usually, we recommend turning the unit off and bringing in a professional.
+Usually, we recommend shutting off the unit off and bringing in a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you think there's a problem with your system.
-While AC repairs can be stressful and an unexpected cost, it's better to get problems fixed right away.
-Contacting a professional could help lower future expenses and keep your system running longer.
+We recommend calling a professional as soon as you think there's something wrong with your unit.
+While AC repairs can be stressful and an unexpected cost, it's better to get problems taken care of right away.
+Contacting a professional could help reduce future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.